How to Heal When You Can’t Let Go

 Letting go triggers a process of grief that feels overwhelming.
 When you release someone or something dear to you, you need to feel the loss.
 When you haven’t grieved, the pain lingers and activates old losses that haven’t been dealt with yet.

-You need to be able to tolerate the emotions.
+You need to be able to tolerate the emotions in order to fully heal.
 This may sound obvious but embracing feelings does take effort.
-It’s easier to run away from feelings rather than face them head on.
+It’s easier to run away from them rather than face the emotions head on.
 Feeling them requires a willingness to be present in your body which can make you feel vulnerable.

 Using substances like alcohol, food or marijuana alleviates the pain temporarily but it delays the healing.
 Bottling up these feelings keeps you stuck.
 People who can’t fully express the pain, hold onto it.